Design Systems as a way of working and not just a design file.

 Working across multiple product squads, it became clear that teams were operating without shared foundations — not only in UI, but in how work was understood, built, approved, and evolved over time.

-Delivery was moving forward, but decision-making was fragmented.
+Delivery continued, but decision-making was fragmented.
 Similar problems were being solved in slightly different ways, often without visibility into how those decisions affected other squads, disciplines, or the wider product ecosystem.

 This wasn’t immediately obvious when looking at individual screens or features.
-It showed up in the day-to-day realities of delivery — duplicated effort, uncertainty around ownership, and teams hesitating to change things for fear of unintended knock-on effects.
+It showed up in the day-to-day realities of delivery: duplicated effort, uncertainty around ownership, and teams hesitating to make changes for fear of unintended knock-on effects.

 A number of consistent signals highlighted where alignment was breaking down.
-Individually, these issues felt manageable.
-Together, they created compounding friction across teams.
+Individually, these issues felt manageable, but together they created compounding friction — increasing manual interpretation, slowing decisions, and raising the cost of change across teams.

 Inconsistent foundations

-Over time, incremental design decisions had resulted in well over 100 colour variations across the product — largely subtle deviations of core brand colours — with no shared reference point guiding their use.
+Over time, incremental design decisions resulted in well over 100 colour variations across the product — largely subtle deviations of core brand colours — with no shared reference point to guide their use.
+As a result, teams relied on memory and judgement rather than a system to make consistent decisions.

 Ad-hoc interpretation between design and engineering